Last night, I went out for dinner with five women I never would have met without the power of social media.

 But I want to really highlight one huge benefit of this age we’re living in, and that’s the connections.
 I have now met countless people I’d never have connected with otherwise if it wasn’t for the groups, conversations and interactions that social media has allowed us to have.
 As I considered this morning the diverse array of the women who sat around the table last night, cramming ourselves full of sushi and getting to know one another, I realized that the chances of me getting to know any of them was miniscule, if we’d been left up to the traditional, unplugged methods of introductions.
 I’ve written about this before on my old blog – the support and relationships that grow out of being able to find someone to talk to, to share with, or to relate to 24/7 has opened up the world for me and for many others, particularly moms of young children, who often find themselves feeling isolated and lonely.

 So what does this really all mean to you, the creative business owner?
 I want you all to consider how your social media efforts can bring your clients together – like minded people with shared beliefs and values, who might not otherwise have a gathering place.
 Social media at its best is about conversation and interaction, about sharing resources and crowd sourcing solutions.
 Marrying content and conversation in your social media efforts will create community around your brand – something people want to be a part of, something people will bring their friends to be a part of, too.
+Compared to other social media platforms, TikTok grows at a rapid pace.
+By promoting yourself or your brand on TikTok through Socialboosting, you can reach a large audience known for strong engagement.
 Focusing on ways to build connections – between you and your ideal client, and between your ideal clients can help to remove some of the guesswork out of what to share, and why.
 Remember to only worry about the people “in the room”, those who are engaged with your content and want to be there for more.
 Everyone else isn’t your client.
 Especially the guy with no social media accounts, and better things to do with his time.

 Join us for Social Media Infusion and our Summer Reading List!
 Click the images below for more information.